-Although MRI has long been used cardiac imaging, significant improvements in MRI scanners for cardiac specific pulse sequences commercially have only been available since the late 1990's.
-Cardiac MRI is a complex and difficult examination that needs not only stateof-the-art MRI scanners, but also staff that is experienced with performing cardiac MRI studies.
-The main advantages of cardiac MRI are that it can provide information on myocardial morphology, function, blood flow, myocardial perfusion, and myocardial injury or infiltrative/fibrotic changes in a non-invasive examination during a sinale session [1].
-Delaved enhancement mvocardial (MDE) imaging takes advantage of the properties of the Gadolinium (Gd)chelates to help define certain pathologies.
+Although MRI has long been used for cardiac imaging, significant improvements in MRI scanners for cardiac specific pulse sequences have only been commercially available since the late 1990's.
+Cardiac MRI is a complex and difficult examination that needs not only state-of-the-art MRI scanners, but also staff that is experienced with performing cardiac MRI studies.
+The main advantages of cardiac MRI are that it can provide information on myocardial morphology, function, blood flow, myocardial perfusion, and myocardial injury or infiltrative/fibrotic changes in a non-invasive examination during a single session [1].
+Delayed myocardial enhancement (MDE) imaging takes advantage of the properties of the Gadolinium (Gd)-chelates to help define certain pathologies.
 This abstract will address the main points to be considered when performing a contrast enhanced cardiac MR study with MDE.